nathan-v/aws_okta_keyman/README.md

     Select an account from above: 0
     16:56:49   (INFO) Using account: Test / exampleAppIDFromOkta/123

+### Interactive Configuration

+For interactive configuration and creation of the config file you can start the tool with just config as a parameter and you will be propted to provide the basic information needed to get started.

+`aws_okta_keyman config`

 ### Python Versions

 Python 2.7.4+ and Python 3.5.0+ are supported